-Receiving an inheritance should be a blessing, but at YourLifeChoices we are often inundated with queries as to what affect receiving a lump sum like this has on the pension.
+Receiving an inheritance should be a blessing, but at YourLifeChoices we are often inundated with queries as to what effect receiving a lump sum like this has on the pension.

-Centrelink treats different lump sums in different ways, but the one thing that is important to remember for any lump sum that you receive is that you need to advise Centrelink of the payment within 14 days of receiving the money.
+Centrelink treats different lump sums in different ways, but the one thing that is important to remember about any lump sum you receive is that you need to advise Centrelink of the payment within 14 days of receiving the money.

 If you don’t do this, you risk being overpaid and then you will have to pay the money back to Centrelink.

-Even if you think your lump sum will be exempt from the income test, you must still advise Centrelink of the payment and you will also need to inform them of any subsequent changes to your assets.
+Even if you think your lump sum will be exempt from the income test, you must still advise Centrelink of the payment and of any subsequent changes in your assets.

 Back to inheritances specifically, though.